OpenCode

 Section titled “Prerequisites”-

-Routeplane running — local proxy at
+Routeplane running locally at

 OpenCode installed: